gregofgreg5/magick-ink2020/magic-item-inventory.md

 > You gain a **+2 bonus to attack and damage rolls made with this magic weapon**, when used as a melee weapon, this weapon will do no damage if thrown.

+## talons, Sinister Knives
+# Sinister Talon

+A set of unique daggers.
+Each dagger has a blade on each end of the grip.
+The design of the weapon allows a proficient wielder to strike twice with each blade in one hand and once with one of the blades in the other hand.
+Total of three strikes.

+The blades are not balanced to be thrown.

+>Requires attunement.
+Can only be attuned by characters with an evil alignment.
+Non-evil characters can wield the weapon, but require martial proficiency to wield it effectively.
+Non-evil creatures must have a minimum strength of 12 to wield proficiently.
+Blades function as above, but are limited to +2.<br><br>**Level 1**: +2 to hit/damage<br><br>**Level 3**: Endow three additional first level spell slots and two additional second level spell slots<br><br>**Vampiric damage** (bonus action): 3x day wielder may elect to recover (or gain over natural hp) damage inflicted in the turn by one or both weapons.
+This action can be taken AFTER damage is determined.
+Temporary (over natural) hp at midnight, when the vampiric charges reset.<br><br>**If one of the blades is lost or destroyed, the attuned character can generate a second blade, with 24 hours of focus/concentration/meditation on the remaining blade**

 ### viper, Sinister Knife

 A small, unassuming knife with a sinister black blade and an **emerald** jewelled pommel

 > You gain a **+1 bonus to attack and damage rolls made with this magic weapon.**<br> You can use an action to cause thick, black poison to coat the blade.
 The poison remains for 1 minute or until an attack using this weapon hits a creature.
 That creature must succeed on a DC 15 Constitution saving throw or take 2d4 poison damage and become poisoned for 1 minute.
 The knife can be used this way once per every three levels of a proficient weilder, and the venom cannot be reactivated again until the next dawn.

 ### Terrible Boots